Arrival 8 November 1848 at Corio Bay (Port Phillip)

 Few lacemaker passengers

 The only lacemakers among the Andromache passengers when they disembarked at Geelong were the Lamb family of eight and Charles Barton.
-They joined most of the other passengers at the local depot before finding their way in the then Colony of New South Wales.
+They joined most of the other passengers at the local depot before finding their way to Melbourne in the then Colony of New South Wales.